TomeAbreu/amazon-clone/README.md

 -  Payments with Stripe API
 -  Front-end with React js

-Deployed live using Firebase on https://clone-fa0a1.web.app/
+Deployed live using Firebase on: https://clone-fa0a1.web.app/ Deployed Cloud Function for Express API on: https://us-central1-clone-fa0a1.cloudfunctions.net/api

 ## Available Scripts for Front-End App